tarantool/doc/doc/1.10/book/admin/backups.rst

 .. _admin-backups-backup_start:

-Two functions are helpful for backups in certain situations:
+Two functions are helpful for backups in certain situations.

-``box.backup.start()`` informs the server that some activities that might interfere with backup should be suspended -- suspend checkpointing, suspend Tarantool garbage collection, and effectively enter read-only mode.
+``box.backup.start()`` informs the server that some activities that might interfer with backup should be suspended -- suspend checkpointing, suspend Tarantool garbage collection, and effectively enter read-only mode.

 Later ``box.backup.stop()`` informs the server that normal operations may resume.
-Starting with Tarantool 1.10.1 there is a new optional argument: ``box.backup.start(n)``, where n indicates the checkpoint to use relative to the latest checkpoint -- for example n = 0 means "backup will be based on the latest checkpoint", n = 1 means "backup will be based on the first checkpoint before the latest checkpoint (counting backwards)", and so on, and the default value for n is zero.
+Starting with Tarantool 1.10.1 there is a new optional argument, ``box.backup.start(n)``, where ``n`` indicates the checkpoint to use relative to the latest checkpoint -- for example ``n = 0`` means "backup will be based on the latest checkpoint", ``n = 1`` means "backup will be based on the first checkpoint before the latest checkpoint (counting backwards)", and so on, and the default value for ``n`` is zero.

 ``box.backup.start()`` returns a table with the names of snapshot and vinyl files that should be copied.
 Example: